City of Greensboro Nonprofit Funding Process

 To qualify for funding, an organization must be a federal 501 (c)(3), as verified by the Internal Revenue Service, and be on “current-active” status to conduct business for at least one year in North Carolina, as confirmed by the NC Secretary of State.
 Organizations must also submit audited financial statements.

-Agencies that meet the minimum requirements will be evaluated on the basis of how well they meet the City’s five main goals:
+Agencies that meet the minimum requirements will be evaluated on the basis of organization capacity, collaboration, and how well they meet the City’s five main goals:

 Promoting economic development opportunities and job creation